City Hall Digest: Why Breed and Lurie Aren’t #1 For Us

 City Hall Digest is TogetherSF Action’s biweekly dispatch from San Francisco’s City Hall, broken into bite-sized pieces—because understanding local government is your fundamental right and duty.

-In this edition of City Hall Digest, we’re expanding on our mayoral endorsement.
+In this edition of City Hall Digest, we’re expanding our take on London Breed and Daniel Lurie, and why we think they aren’t suited to be San Francisco’s next mayor.
 We’ve gone into detail on the backgrounds of the three candidates who share our concerns around public safety, street conditions, the economy and the government.
 But we’re also in the thick of a contentious mayoral election, and news is breaking each day that can be confusing voters, including those in our community.
+Though we still want you to rank London Breed and Daniel Lurie so Aaron Peskin doesn’t stand a chance in the mayor’s race, it’s also worth digging into why we think neither Breed or Lurie is most fit for the difficult job.

 Money Isn’t a Substitute For Experience